simon-benigeri/simon-benigeri.github.io/research.md

 ## Natural Language Processing & Conversational AI

-My primary research focuses on building robust and practical task-oriented dialogue systems.
-Working with Professor Larry Birnbaum, I explore ways to make conversational AI systems more reliable and effective in real-world applications.
+My research focuses on building practical task-oriented dialogue systems .
+Working with Professor Larry Birnbaum, I aim to improve the reliability and effectiveness of conversational AI by enhancing the semantic capabilities of LLMs and their ability to handle natural and goal-driven conversations.

-Key research areas include:
+Key methods include:

-- Task-oriented Dialogue Systems
+- Commonsense reasoning and pragmatics
-- Natural Language Understanding
+- Synthetic data generation for fine-tuning
-- Dialogue State Tracking
+- Agentic workflows
-- Response Generation
+- Hybrid architectures that communicate task and domain constraints to an LLM

 ## AI for Cardiology
 At the **Northwestern Medicine Center for Artificial Intelligence at the Bluhm Cardiovascular Institute (BCVI)**, we focus on leveraging artificial intelligence to advance cardiology, with a particular emphasis on heart failure.
 Our research aims to enhance patient care through the following areas: